Blackbackofficial/information-retrieval-systems/README.md

 # information retrieval systems
 Course on information retrieval systems

-* Lab 1: Show the number of comparisons and number of moves of Quicksort, Mergesort, and Bubblesort on arrays of size 10, 20, 40
+* 1: Show the number of comparisons and number of moves of Quicksort, InsertionSort, and BubbleSort on arrays of size 10, 20, 40
+* 3: The program that can search for a substring in a text using the Boyer-Moore method.